ChrisTrompf/dotfiles/README.md

 ## tmux
 - replace ctl-b binding with ctl-a
+- Set escape time to 0 to ensure ESC key works as expected
 - Resize pane with hjkl
 - switch panes with arrow keys
 - Switch panes with alt-hjkl